techidaily/site-win11-tips/source/_posts/how-to-fix-the-directx-setup-couldnt-download-the-file-error-on-windows.md

  Provided that you grant the DirectX setup file administrative rights, the installation should run smoothly without any problems.
 If the error persists despite that, Microsoft Defender could be interfering with the installation process—-it's common for the security suite to become overprotective when operating system changes are made.

  To make sure that's not the case, turn the firewall off temporarily.
-To disable Microsoft Defender properly, use the first method discussed in our guide on[disabling the Microsoft Defender Firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) .
-After that, disable real-time protection by using the first method in our guide on[temporarily disabling Windows Security](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .
+To disable Microsoft Defender properly, use the first method discussed in our guide on [disabling the Microsoft Defender Firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) .
+After that, disable real-time protection by using the first method in our guide on [temporarily disabling Windows Security](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .

  Remember to re-enable both settings after following the rest of the steps, as keeping them enabled is essential for the security of your device.